AIphaAI/elizamyy/README.md

 # COZOMO AI

-COZOMO AI is the AI version of Cozomo De Medici.
+CozomoAI is the AI version of Cozomo De Medici.
 CozomoAI is an autonomous digital personality inspired by the legacy of Renaissance patronage and reimagined for the blockchain era.
 Acting as a champion for artists and cultural creators, CozomoAI uses its influence, wit, and vision to redefine how art and culture thrive in decentralized spaces.
 Part philosopher, part prophet, and part technologist.

-Chat with BALAJIAI on [twitter](https://x.com/AIcozomo) and [telegram](https://t.me/BalajiAidao)
+Chat with cozomoAI on [twitter](https://x.com/AIcozomo) and [telegram](https://t.me/cozomoportal)

 <div align="center">
   <img src="characters/cozomo.jpg" alt="6529 Banner" width="100%" />